geo-python/site/source/lessons/L6/pandas-analysis.rst

     print('Std:', std_wind)
     print('Mean:', avg_wind)

-Okey so they are indeed different now as we have more data.
+Okey so they are indeed different now as we have more data: e.g. the average wind speed was 5.2 m/s, whereas it is now only 4.2.
 Let's see what we have now in our ``storm`` variable.

 .. ipython:: python